Cross-Disciplinary Skills: Power of STEM and Business Together

 AI Era: Why Cross-Disciplinary Skills Matter More

 The rise of generative AI and data-driven decision-making has made cross-disciplinary ability a competitive advantage.
-Technical knowledge alone is no longer enough; professionals are expected to:
+Technical knowledge alone is no longer enough.
+Professionals are often expected to:

-STEM expertise paired with leadership and business insight isn’t just helpful – it’s becoming the baseline expectation for ambitious careers in science, technology, engineering and beyond.
+STEM expertise paired with leadership and business insight is becoming a common expectation in science, technology, engineering, and adjacent fields.

-Whichever path you choose, there’s no better place than a university to develop these skills and explore new opportunities.
+Whichever path you choose, a university is a strong place to develop these skills and test different directions through electives, projects, placements, and cross-faculty opportunities.

 “Grab any opportunity you can, and where one doesn’t exist, create it,” says Karen.